Self-Publishing to Kindle vs Nook Press vs Smashwords

 Upload and Formatting

-The Kindle is the number one e-reader in the world, so I expected the setup process to be reasonably easy, and it was.
-On the bookshelf, select kindle e-book and follow the on-screen steps.
+The Kindle by Amazon is the number one e-reader in the world, so I expected the setup process to be reasonably easy, and it was.
+Through the website on the bookshelf, select kindle e-book and follow the on-screen steps.
 Kindle does a proof check automatically and offers the option to view the book in a browser.
 I found that it wouldn’t work for me in Chrome and I had to use Edge to view the book.
+Yes, Microsoft Edge!
 After viewing, it is easy to go back to the original document, make edits, and re-upload.
-The book can also be sent to your Kindle to preview it.
+The book can also be sent to a Kindle to preview it on an actual reader.

 Uploading was quick and easy, as was the interior review process.
 The website as a whole I would say looks the best out of all of them.
 The last step in the process requires authors to complete a W9 form.
 The problem arises when it comes to doing that.
 According to the process, “You have up to 30 days to submit your W-9 information.
 Your vendor account can be submitted for approval independently and your books can go on sale before your tax form is submitted.”
 B&N link users to the IRS website to access the form.
 The IRS site is a government website, so not the easiest to navigate.
 If you can find the form, you have another problem, which is that B&N wants people to enter their Account Nook ID in the list of account numbers on the form.
 However, if you have ever done a W9, you would know there is no field for that.
 I’m guessing you can just write it at the top or something before scanning and emailing it to them.
 I don’t know because I gave up with B&N, knowing Smashwords would provide the option of publishing to Nook.